Learn what THC is, how it works, and what symptoms it is best used for.

 Producing over a hundred different cannabinoids, the cannabis plant is one of the most remarkable plants in the world.
-Although there are so many cannabinoids, there are only a few that seem to make the headlines, with THC being one of the most talked about.
-This is in part because of the current classification of cannabis by the DEA as a Schedule I drug, limiting and restricting scientific research.
-The other part being, we do know that THC is responsible for the high feeling that is so famously associated with consuming cannabis, and we’ve discovered it has several applications as a medicine.
+Although there are so many cannabinoids, there are only a few that seem to make the headlines.
+THC is one of the most talked about.
+This is in part because of the current classification of cannabis by the DEA as a Schedule I drug.
+Being classified this way limits and restricts scientific research.

-The pain relieving effects and other medicinal effects of THC have been widely documented, both anecdotally from patients, as well as in scientific research studies.
-THC binds to the cannabinoids receptors in our ECS.
-It affects our brain and central nervous system in addition to other physiological processes in the body, which is why it can help with so many different medical conditions.
+The pain relieving effects of THC have been widely documented.
+It binds to the cannabinoids receptors in our ECS.
+This affects our brain and central nervous system.
+It also affects other physiological processes in the body, which is why it can help with so many different medical conditions.

-Although there has been extensive research into THC, due to legal limitations, most of the studies have been conducted on rodents.
-The results of these studies may have shown promise in cannabis being able to treat a lengthy list of diseases and disorders, but tests in rodents don’t always translate to humans.
+Although there has been extensive research, due to legal limitations, most of the studies have been conducted on rodents.
+The results of these studies may have shown promise in cannabis being able to treat a lengthy list of diseases and disorders.
+However, tests in rodents don’t always translate to humans.
 Research on THC and cannabis is continuing to evolve and expand as more states adopt legal cannabis programs.
 As the research continues, so will the evidence to support THC and cannabis as a whole, as the modern medical miracle it seems to be.